swayista/swayista.github.io/_posts/2025-11-10-intro-to-p-value-concept.md

 * Big p-value → “Nah, that could easily happen.
 Probably just luck.”

-# Kid-friendly summary:
+# summary:

 > A p-value is like asking,
 > “If everything were normal, how likely is it I’d see something this weird?”

-Excellent — let’s now move from the kid version 🧒 to the **statistical** version 🎓
+Excellent — let’s now move from the kid version  to the **statistical** version 🎓